NomiChirps/tplp2/README.md

 - 32-bit aligned reads and writes are atomic.
 It would be nice to take advantage of that and avoid some locking.
 - [ ] fix lvgl+simulator so it doesn't build SDL2 twice
-- [ ] it is time to reorganize the directory structure again
-  - we've got /openocd, /lib, /picolog, /tplp... too many different kinds of things at the top level
 - [ ] HX8357 self test :)
 - [ ] have FreeRTOS and LVGL running together in a simulator mode on the host, for UI development (and unit testing?!)
 - [ ] Create a front panel UI